- What is Firewalla DHCP Mode?

-By default, the overlay network uses 192.168.218.0/24, you may change it to other network subnets.
-If you want to keep device IP address unchanged in overlay network for monitoring, you can make the overlay network use the SAME subnet as the primary network.
+By default, the overlay network is randomly created by Firewalla, you may change it to other network subnets.
+If you want to keep the device IP address unchanged in an overlay network for monitoring, you can make the overlay network use the SAME subnet as the primary network.

 VPN Server Network:

-VPN Server Network is the subnet for any VPN client when connect to a Firewalla VPN server.
+VPN Server Network is the subnet for any VPN client when connecting to a Firewalla VPN server.
 Each client will get an IP address allocated in this subnet.
 The subnet is randomly generated by Firewalla and it's not configurable.

 How to set up port forwarding for devices in DHCP Mode?

 Firewalla DHCP mode creates an overlay network above your main network, so if you want to create a port forwarding for your devices, such as accessing your NAS or cameras outside your home, you are required to take an extra step to create port mapping on Firewalla in additional to create port forwarding on your router.

-Note: Although this setup allows you to access NAS device or camera remotely while you are outside of your home, this is not the most secure way of doing it.
+Note: Although this setup allows you to access the NAS device or camera remotely while you are outside of your home, this is not the most secure way of doing it.
 In this article, we suggest our users to use Firewalla VPN service instead, to achieve the same capability with security protection.

-For example: If you want to access your home camera's website (http, TCP port 80) remotely, you need to setup port forwarding (e.g. TCP 8080 -> 8081) not only on your router, but port forwarding (e.g. TCP 8081 -> 80) on Firewalla as well.
-Then, you will be able to access camera website from http://<Firewalla_DDNS>:8080
+For example: If you want to access your home camera's website (HTTP, TCP port 80) remotely, you need to setup port forwarding (e.g. TCP 8080 -> 8081) not only on your router but port forwarding (e.g. TCP 8081 -> 80) on Firewalla as well.
+Then, you will be able to access the camera website from http://<Firewalla_DDNS>:8080

 *Note: For port 8080 and 8081, you can choose your own port, as long as they are consistent between router and Firewalla.
 It is not recommended to open any well-known ports on your router (e.g. 22, 80, 443 and etc), because it will much more likely be attacked.